Roland Joffé: Personal life

 From 1974 to 1980, Joffé was married to actress Jane Lapotaire; they have a son, screenwriter and director Rowan Joffé (b.
 1973).
 Later, he and actress Cherie Lunghi were in a longterm relationship; they have a daughter, actor Nathalie Lunghi (b.
 1986).

 Joffé is a board member of the nonprofit organization Operation USA.
-He was the official patron of the 2011 Cambodia Volleyball World Cup held from 23 to 29 July at the National Olympic Stadium Phnom Penh.
-Roland Joffé lives on the island of Malta and is an active member of the team organising the Valletta Film Festival.
+He was the official patron of the 2011 Cambodia Volleyball World Cup held from 23 to 29 July at the National Olympic Stadium in Phnom Penh.
+Roland Joffé lives in Malta and is an active member of the team organising the Valletta Film Festival.

+Religiously, Joffé has described himself as a "wobbly agnostic".